machi1990/todo-api-with-quarkus-oidc/README.md

 Running the above command will create a `machi-todo-api` client_id with `secret` as the client_secret.

-It will also create a `todo-api` realm and populate it with an admin user having the following credentials: username `admin` password `secret`.
+It will also create a `todo-api` realm and populate it with an admin user having the following credentials: username `admin` password `admin`.

-A normal user i.e with `users` role will be created with the following credentials: username `machi`, password `secret`.
+A normal user i.e with `users` role will be created with the following credentials: username `machi`, password `admin`.

 #### Retrieving an access token